2014 Iqbal Masih Award

 ILAB/OCFT will perform a preliminary administrative review to determine the sufficiency of all submitted application packages relative to the Submission Requirements listed in Section 4 of this announcement.
 A panel of ILAB/OCFT representatives will conduct a substantive review of the nominations received relative to the criteria listed in Section 3 and will identify a short list of candidates to be considered.
 ILAB will perform a secondary review to determine the semi-finalists.
 The Secretary of Labor will conduct the final review and select the award recipient.

 - 7. Notification and Presentation of Award

 The awardee will be notified of selection via the contact person identified in the application package at least four weeks prior to the presentation of the award.
-The Department of Labor anticipates that the award ceremony will be held in late 2013 at a location to be determined by the Secretary of Labor.
+The Department of Labor anticipates that the award ceremony will be held in mid-2014 at a location to be determined by the Secretary of Labor.

 - 8. Your Feedback